 The Department of Chicana/o Studies was established through the combined effort of students and faculty in the 1960s.
 For this reason, it has always shared a special relationship with Chicana/o student organizations at CSUN.
 The principal student organization that has coexisted and developed parallel to the department is El Movimiento Estudiantil Chicano de Aztlan (MEChA).
 MEChA is the umbrella organization for various groups, subcommittees and a number of special ad-hoc committees, such as Raza Youth Conference.
 MEChA often serves as an advisory organization to the department, as student input has always been crucial to the planning and implementation of departmental activities.

 Chicana/o Studies Writing Program

 Students have the opportunity to complete the University’s writing requirements through courses offered by the Department of Chicana/o Studies.
 The department offers three entry-level writing classes, two of which are “stretched” over two terms, A in the Fall and B in the Spring: CHS 113A and CHS 113B, Stretch Composition; and CHS 114A and CHS 114B, Stretch Composition.
 The department also offers CHS 115, Approaches to University Writing.
-Please consult the Writing Coordinator or advisors in the department for additional information on placements.
+Consult with the writing coordinator or department advisors for additional information on placements.